Group Yoga classes

 - Prior to attending classes or individual sessions, students must book a place by completing and returning by email a booking form and health questionnaire.
 This is the only way the needs of all concerned can be met.
 Please get in touch to request forms.
 For health and safety reasons and to avoid disruption, ‘dropping in’ is not possible.

 - Booking is by the half term, payable in full for the block of sessions on or before the first session.
 The number of sessions will depend on dates, usually between 5 and 8 weeks.
 Details are setting out in the booking form for the current term.
-The fee is per half term, rather than per session (at a rate equivalent to £8 per session).
+The fee is per half term, rather than per session.

 - If you are not able to attend all the dates set, you are welcome to catch up missed classes by attending other Zed Yoga classes, by arrangement, as long as there is space in the class chosen.
 The time limit for catch ups to be taken is six months.